LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 14 - Almost a Gift.md

 ---
 title: Root-XMAS 2024 Day 14 - Almost a Gift
-feed: show
+feed: hide
 permalink: /RootXMAS_2024_14
 date: 14-12-2024
 summary: I only copy-paste, like a good programmer.